 8 Ways to Use Amla Powder

-Prized for its antioxidant components and adaptogenic potential, fresh Amla also goes by the scientific names Phyllanthus emblica and Emblica officinalis.
+Prized for its antioxidant components and adaptogenic potential, also goes by the scientific names Phyllanthus emblica and Emblica officinalis.
 Studies show that the Amla fruit is rich in Vitamin C and phytonutrients like flavonoids and polyphenols, which demonstrate antioxidant activity.

 While it’s long been hailed as a potent beauty tonic and respiratory support, clinical studies on this plant are now catching up to traditional Amla powder uses.
 More research needs to be done, but here’s what we know about the benefits of Amla powder.